laur89/awesome-stars/README.md

 ## Dart

+- [ReVanced/revanced-manager](https://github.com/ReVanced/revanced-manager) - 💊 Application to use ReVanced on Android
 - [TomBursch/kitchenowl](https://github.com/TomBursch/kitchenowl) - KitchenOwl is a self-hosted grocery list and recipe manager.
 The backend is made with Flask and the frontend with Flutter.
 Easily add items to your shopping list before you go shopping.
 You can also c
 - [flutter/flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful apps for mobile and beyond